wzhengsen/LuaOOP/README_EN.md

 print(p3d.Count);-- nil
 ```

->Special rules for the use of properties:
+>Special rules for the use of properties
 ```lua
 -- Sometimes, for "get" qualified properties,
 -- we want it to imply the "const" qualification as well，